Storm Highway by Dan Robinson

 For the third year in a row, winter weather in the South prompts another trip to Texas.
 I left after midnight on Friday night and drove to Waco, Texas to spend the night.
 I awoke early Sunday morning, moving back up to the Tyler, Texas area as freezing drizzle began and started icing the roads.
 As this precipitation moved north into the colder temperatures, I chose to move south to Palestine in order to stay in the critical temperature range (between 20 and 29 degrees F) for bridge icing.
 However, the precipitation in this area was moving north, with nothing yet upstream.
 After monitoring the conditions for a couple more hours, I made the decision to head down to Huntsville (Texas) for the night since models showed the possibility for Houston to see freezing rain and critical temperatures on Monday.

 I awoke around 9PM that night to see an area of freezing rain approaching Huntsville, with temperatures into the critical range for icing.
 I stopped at several locations shooting icy bridges through the overnight hours, making my way into Houston in the morning with the falling temperatures.
-I captured this footage before sunrise on I-45 south of Huntsville near the Sam Houston statue:
+I captured footage before sunrise on I-45 south of Huntsville near the Sam Houston statue.
+This video is part of the latest compilation of icy road footage posted to my Youtube channel.

-As the critical temperatures moved into the Houston metro area, I spent the day shooting several icy bridge locations, capturing these two videos:
+As the critical temperatures moved into the Houston metro area, I spent the day shooting several icy bridge locations, capturing two videos that are now a part of the latest compilation of icy road footage posted to my Youtube channel.

 Note: these were legal Part 107 drone flights (uncontrolled airspace, over grassy areas).